5 trends for the post-COVID future of Enterprise Architecture

-With the COVID-19 crisis, most business transactions are now done online, and employees work remotely most of the time.
-Application migration to the cloud will continue at an even faster pace than before the crisis.
+With the COVID-19 crisis, most business transactions are now done online, and employees usually work remotely.
+Application migration to the cloud will continue even faster than before the crisis.

 As an enterprise architect, you need to understand the cloud migration strategy to apply for each application.
 The strategy can be categorized into various types, such as

 - “Rehost” – or “lift-and-shift” - which consists of moving an application to the cloud without re-architecting it, or

 - “Refactor” that consists of re-architecting the application by leveraging cloud-native features.

 By having a deep understanding of an application's business value and criticality, it is easier to rank these applications and determine the best cloud migration strategy.

 As an architect, you also know all the dependencies of an application, and how an application is supported by underlying technology components facilitating decision-making and execution of the migration to the cloud.

 Now that more and more transactions are performed online, organizations must accelerate their digitization efforts.
 This translates into rethinking the customer experience and, more specifically, the customer journey.